legendarycode3/raffle-smart-contract/README.md

 ## Architecture
-The Raffle system follows a decentralized,
+The Raffle system follows a decentralized, event-driven architecture where the